-The Ballymaloe Queen of Irish cooking, Darina Allen's very own tasty twist on the traditional Irish Christmas cake classic.
+Darina Allen, The Ballymaloe Queen of Irish cooking, shares her very own tasty twist on the traditional Irish Christmas cake classic.

 This makes a moist cake that keeps very well.
 It can be made months ahead, or if you are frenetically busy it will still be delish even if made just a few days before Christmas – believe me, I know!